polar-app/polar-app/docs/SHARING.md

 # Implementation Strategy

-- Implement testing of the FULL user flow throughout the app...
+- Implement testing of the FULL user flow throughout the app including the rejection...

+- Implement the proper getFile() in the API which reads the token from our doc_permission.

 - Test that I can fetch URLs properly
     - update the security rules in the main polar firebase project